If you want to get in early on Disney+; the new streaming service is now offering pre-order subscriptions. Here’s how to sign-up early.

 But, how do you get a jump on signing up for Disney+?
 How much does it cost?

-Because this latter option is pretty much the same price as Netflix, it will be hard to justify not signing up.
+Still, because this latter option is pretty much the same price as Netflix, it will be hard to justify not signing up.
 However, it’s unclear if this pricing is only an introductory offer, or if the price for Disney+ will increase after a year or so.
 It’s also unclear right now what happens if you already have a Hulu account.
+Either way, you may want to hold off on getting the Disney+ pre-paid, until the Hulu bundle buy-buttons go live.

 - Apple iPhones, iPod Touches, iPads, and Apple TVs